piyushpatel2005/website-archive/content/low-level-design/what-are-design-patterns/index.md

 - **[Proxy Pattern](../proxy-pattern/):** This provides a proxy or substitute or placeholder for another instance.
 This can be used in various scenarios like for access control, to perform additional actions before or after the request, lazy loading, etc.

 ## 3. Behavioral Design Patterns

+Behavioral design patterns focus on how objects distribute work between each other.

 - **[Command Pattern](../command-pattern/):** This pattern is used to encapsulate client requests into an object.
 - **[Chain of Responsibility](../chain-of-responsibility-pattern/):** This creates a chain of objects which can handle incoming requests.
 The request passes through this chain until one of the objects handle the request.